Skip to main content

 Mix in the dry ingredients until incorporated.

-Divide the batter evenly between the baking cups and bake for 23 min., until a toothpick inserted in a Mini-cornbread's centre comes out clean.
+Divide the batter evenly between the baking cups and bake for 23 min., until golden and a toothpick inserted in a Mini-cornbread's centre comes out clean.

 Cool for 5 min. then remove from pan and continue to cool on a rack.